YCChenVictor/blog-frontend/_posts/2021-02-04-Python--Create-Virtualenv-in-folder.md

 ---
+layout: post
-title: (Python) Create Virtualenv in folder
+title: (Python_1) Create Virtualenv in folder
-description: >-
+date: '2021-02-04T08:39:13.606Z'
+categories: python
-  why we need it?
+note: why we need it?
 Multiple versions of python exists, so we need to separate the environments by virtualenv.
 Then the conflicts will not…
-date: '2021-02-04T08:39:13.606Z'
-categories: []
-keywords: []
-slug: /@t5204713910/python-create-virtualenv-in-folder-d3926ba15ab1
 ---

 ### Set path to that fold: